Hjdskes/gvolicon/README.md

 Gvolicon
 =========

-**A simple and lightweight volume icon that sits in your system tray.**
+**A simple and lightweight volume icon that sits in your system tray, written in GTK3.**

-Features
+Usage
 --------

 The below listed features should give you an idea of what Gvolicon is and what it is not.
 You can use these to see if Gvolicon is suited for your needs.